bytecodealliance/wasmtime/docs/introduction.md

 Wasmtime compiles Wasm to native machine code.

 [WebAssembly System Interface][WASI] (WASI) provides a library of essential functions, such as reading files, somewhat similar libc.
-Wasmtime enables Wasm and Wasi to run inside an application.

 Wasmtime strives to be a highly configurable and embeddable runtime to run on any scale of application.
 Many features are still under development so if you